Areay7/Areay7/README.md

 # Hi,there is Areay7👋
 - I come from China.🇨🇳
-- Senior majoring in communication engineering
+- Bachelor degree in Internet of Things engineering
 - This is my [blog](https://myblog.areay7.top), most of which is my study record, later thought, blog can also record some personal life what
 - My [email](2507549477@qq.com), please contact me if you have any questions
 - I am mainly engaged in C++, Java, embedded programming, artificial intelligence, and other aspects.